bourquejulien/devops-cs2024-team-exemple/README-EN.md

 ## Starting guide

-This sections details the installation of Required Dependencies
+This section details the installation of Required Dependencies

-Although this competition can be done on Windows and MacOS, the use of Linux is encouraged.
+Although this competition can be done on Windows and MacOS, the use of Linux is recommended.
 On Windows, you can use WSL.

 Recommended editors: VSCode, RustRover.